 If you answered yes to one or more of those questions, then you need to speak to a personal injury lawyer in Phoenix as soon as possible.
 You may be entitled to significant compensation for your losses.

 If you or somebody you love has been injured due to the negligence of another person in or around Phoenix, you may be entitled to significant compensation.
 At Torgenson Law, our personal injury lawyers in Phoenix have recovered more than $1 billion in compensation for clients through favorable verdicts or settlements.
-It is not uncommon for our accident attorneys in Phoenix to recover the following types of economic and non-economic compensatory damages for personal injury victims:
+It is not uncommon for our Phoenix accident attorneys to recover the following types of economic and non-economic compensatory damages for personal injury victims, or for the loved ones of wrongful death victims:

 The total amount of compensation awarded in these cases will vary depending on the facts related to each particular situation.
 There are various elements they go into determining final settlement amounts, including the severity of the injuries, the level of a person’s disability, whether the injury victim was partially responsible, and more.